Kita-Senju Station

 Kita-Senju Station (北千住駅, Kitasenju-eki) (lit.
 "North Senju station") is a major interchange railway station in the Senju district of Adachi, Tokyo, Japan.
-Kita-Senju is the third-busiest station on the Tokyo Metro network, after Ikebukuro and Otemachi.
+Kita-Senju is the third-busiest station on the Tokyo Metro network, after Ikebukuro and Otemachi, and thus the busiest station that is not on the Yamanote Line.
 It is the tenth-busiest JR East station.

 Lines

 Kita-Senju Station is served by the following lines.